 No migrants camped out at O’Hare International Airport for first time since summer, questions loom over dwindling city funds

-O’Hare International Airport no longer has migrant encampments for the first time since families began sleeping there last summer, Mayor Brandon Johnson’s administration said Thursday as uncertainty remains over how he will handle the ongoing crisis when city funds for asylum seekers are expected to run out in a couple months.
+CHICAGO — O’Hare International Airport no longer has migrant encampments for the first time since families began sleeping there last summer, Chicago Mayor Brandon Johnson’s administration said Thursday as uncertainty remains over how he will handle the ongoing crisis when city funds for asylum-seekers are expected to run out in a couple months.

-The airport — for months home to hundreds of migrants who have camped out there while awaiting beds in the city-run shelter system — currently only has four migrants waiting there as of this morning, according to city data.
-The tentative relief comes after Chicago police stations, which at one point saw more than 3,300 asylum seekers sleeping on floors, were also cleared of encampments in December.
+The airport — for months home to hundreds of migrants who have camped out there while awaiting beds in the city-run shelter system — currently only has four migrants waiting there as of Thursday morning, according to city data.
+The tentative relief comes after Chicago police stations, which at one point saw more than 3,300 asylum-seekers sleeping on floors, were also cleared of encampments in December.

 “Every day we’re in meetings, on calls with the state, with the county, to figure out what the long-term plan is to get through the calendar year together,” Pacione-Zayas said.